beelol/conway/README.md

 To play, the game will continually prompt you to advance time.
 Press any key when prompted to view the progression.

 # Running the application
-Execute the following command with ruby (Version 2.7.0p0):S
+Execute the following command with ruby (Version 2.7.0p0) in a bash terminal:

     ruby main.rb